-Prior to the virtual opening of the UAM spring exhibition Sorry for the Mess, the University Art Museum will host a live virtual plant making workshop with artist Justin Favela where he will teach community members and children how to create piñata-style paper sculptures for a desert garden that will be integrated into the show.
-This live interactive event will also be recorded and posted on the UAM website for individuals to access after the workshop.
+Prior to the virtual opening of the UAM spring exhibition Sorry for the Mess, the University Art Museum will host host on their website a virtual plant making workshop with artist Justin Favela where he will teach community members and children how to create piñata-style paper sculptures for a desert garden that will be integrated into the show.

-The UAM will provide pre-made art kits for community members interested in partaking in this interactive event.
-Kits may be picked up via touchless drive-up, December 2, 4-6PM, and December 3, 12-4PM at the UAM.
+The UAM still have a few pre-made art kits for community members interested in partaking in this interactive event.
+Kits can be picked up at the UAM, email firstname.lastname@example.org to request a pickup time.
 These materials can also be purchased or found.
 Here is a list of the materials your will need to take part in the workshop from home: Card stock (2-4 sheets, preferably shades of green), brown tissue paper, scissors, cardboard (for plant pots, recycled plastic cups, bottles, or fruit containers will also work), glue (sticks or bottles) and stapler.
 Extra materials/alternative materials: pipe cleaners, hot glue, crayons and markers (To draw on the leaves), paint.
 The University Art Museum parking lot located just outside Devasthali Hall on the east side.
 Please call 575-646-2545 for directions or for any questions.

 Workshop PDF to follow along from home is available for download by clicking here.
 This workshop is geared towards all ages.